willcohen/wasmts/README.md

 The whole API follows a few rules.
 Learn these and the rest is discoverable from the type definitions.

-**Namespaces mirror JTS.** Every class keeps its JTS package path. `org.locationtech.jts.geom.Envelope` is `wasmts.geom.Envelope`; `org.locationtech.jts.operation.distance.DistanceOp` is `wasmts.operation.distance.DistanceOp`.
+Namespaces mirror JTS.
+Every class keeps its JTS package path. `org.locationtech.jts.geom.Envelope` is `wasmts.geom.Envelope`; `org.locationtech.jts.operation.distance.DistanceOp` is `wasmts.operation.distance.DistanceOp`.
 The top-level groups are `geom`, `io`, `operation.*`, `algorithm`, `index.strtree`, `precision`, `densify`, `coverage`, and `math`.

-**Geometries are immutable handles.** A geometry is a JavaScript object wrapping a pointer into WASM memory.
+Geometries are immutable handles.
+A geometry is a JavaScript object wrapping a pointer into WASM memory.
 Operations return new geometries and never mutate their inputs.
 Memory is reclaimed by the JavaScript garbage collector, so there is nothing to free by hand.

-**Two call styles, same result.** Operations exist both as fluent methods on a geometry and as free functions that take the geometry first:
+Operations come in two call styles that return the same result: fluent methods on a geometry, and free functions that take the geometry first.

 ```javascript
 point.buffer(5);                  // fluent
 wasmts.geom.buffer(point, 5);     // functional, identical result
 ```

-**Constructors and stateful helpers use `create<N>`.** Because the surface comes from reflection, overloaded constructors are disambiguated by argument count: `create0()`, `create1(x)`, `create2(a, b)`, and so on, with named variants for the rest.
+Constructors and stateful helpers use `create<N>`.
+Because the surface comes from reflection, overloaded constructors are disambiguated by argument count: `create0()`, `create1(x)`, `create2(a, b)`, and so on, with named variants for the rest.
 So an envelope from four bounds is `wasmts.geom.Envelope.create4(minX, maxX, minY, maxY)`, a fixed precision model is `wasmts.geom.PrecisionModel.fromScale(1000)`, and a DE-9IM matrix from a pattern is `wasmts.geom.IntersectionMatrix.fromString('T*F**FFF*')`.
 Readers, writers, factories, indexes, and merger-style helpers are objects you build once with `create0()` (or `create1(...)`) and reuse.

-**Coordinates are plain objects.** `{x, y}` for 2D, `{x, y, z}` for 3D, `{x, y, z, m}` for 4D. `getCoordinates()` returns an array of these, and the WKT, WKB, and GeoJSON readers and writers preserve Z and M.
+Coordinates are plain objects. `{x, y}` for 2D, `{x, y, z}` for 3D, `{x, y, z, m}` for 4D. `getCoordinates()` returns an array of these, and the WKT, WKB, and GeoJSON readers and writers preserve Z and M.

-**Move geometry across boundaries as a format, not a handle.** A handle is only valid inside the WASM instance that created it.
+Move geometry across boundaries as a serialized format.
+A handle is only valid inside the WASM instance that created it.
 To send geometry to a Web Worker or persist it, serialize to WKT, WKB, or GeoJSON and parse it on the other side.

 The shipped `dist/wasmts.d.ts` is the authoritative list of what exists.
-It is generated alongside the WASM, and editor autocomplete is driven by it.
+It is generated alongside the WASM and drives editor autocomplete.

 ## Install